 Sekou Cooke is an architectural practitioner and educator based in Syracuse, NY.
 He is currently Assistant Professor at Syracuse University’s School of Architecture where he teaches design studios and seminars that value breadth of exploration over formulaic production.
 Through his professional practice, sekou cooke STUDIO, he brings thoughtful processes and rigorous experimentation to a vast array of project types from commercial and residential works in New York, New Jersey, and North Carolina, to mixed-use projects and tenant improvements in California, to speculative developments in Liberia and his native Jamaica.

 Sekou’s current research centers on the emergent field of Hip-Hop Architecture, a theoretical movement reflecting the core tenets of hip-hop culture with the power to create meaningful impact on the built environment and give voice to the marginalized and underrepresented within design practice.
-This work has been widely disseminate through his writings, lectures, and symposia, and was the central focus of a recent exhibition entitled, Close to the Edge: The Birth of Hip-Hop Architecture, on view from October 1, 2018 to January 12, 2019 at the AIANY Center for Architecture, and from April 15 to June 15, 2019 at the SpringBOX in St. Paul, MN.
+This work has been widely disseminated through his writings, lectures, and symposia, and was the central focus of a recent exhibition entitled, Close to the Edge: The Birth of Hip-Hop Architecture, on view from October 1, 2018 to January 12, 2019 at the AIANY Center for Architecture, and from April 15 to June 15, 2019 at the SpringBOX in St. Paul, MN.

 Through his research, practice, and other academic endeavors, Sekou hopes to leave an equally lasting impact on ivory towers and underserved communities.
 His ultimate goal is mastery of craft and world domination.